Update 2017-06-15: Sabal Trail’s gas is on, but there are many things you can do.

 - Here is a petition for that: Protect Private Property Rights and Water from Gas Pipelines.

-- The resolution is in the Georgia House right now; ask your Georgia House member to pass it.
+- The resolution was introduced in the Georgia House in 2016, but did not get out of committee.
+Ask your Georgia House member to reintroduce it in 2017 and to pass it.
 GA HR 289: Recommend Congress remove eminent domain from Federal National Gas Act.

 - Ask your Florida (or Alabama or other) state legislators to demand Congress reform the rogue agency FERC.